FOSDEM/video-hardware/README.md

+# FOSDEM Video hardware

 The FOSDEM video hardware project is about (checking the viability of) developing a 100% FOSS & open hardware video streaming platform.

-Some of the inspiration came from the videobrick [0][1] project.
+It is meant as a successor to the existing FOSDEM video boxes.
+These are relatively bulky and expensive.
+We're aiming to build a cheap, compact and lightweight device.
+That's how we hope to enable sharing of hardware, experience and development with other conferences and projects.

+We would like to thank the [videobrick](https://videobrick.wordpress.com/) [project](https://github.com/videobrick) for their inspiration.

 ## Hardware
 ### Mainboard